BAVIYA2003/Sample/README.md

 # Twitter-Followers-Analysis
-The Assignment is done python.
+The Assignment is done in python.
 So if python is not installed please install it.

 Steps for set up:
 1) Create a virtual environment.